htrajan/ht-drawsteel/Draw Steel Rules.md

 ### SURGES AND SHIELDS

 In the heat of battle, a blessing from a conduit, good advice barked out by a tactician, or a ballad sung by the troubadour can empower allies to deal more damage with their abilities and avoid incoming harm from their wicked foes.
 Surges, represented by the *surge* icon, are special bonuses that increase a creature's damage output.
-Shields, represented by the *shield* icon (`(SHIELD)`), are special bonuses that decrease damage being dealt to a creature.
+Shields, represented by the *shield* icon (`🛡`), are special bonuses that decrease damage being dealt to a creature.

 #### USING SURGES

-Each `(SURGE)` has a value equal to your highest characteristic score.
+Each `⚡` has a value equal to your highest characteristic score.

-Many effects that grant you one or more `(SURGE)` specify that the `(SURGE)` takes effect when you deal damage with an ability.
-If you have a `(SURGE)` that works this way, you deal additional damage equal to your highest characteristic score for each `(SURGE)` you have when you use this ability.
-Unless the effect states otherwise, the damage dealt by the `(SURGE)` is the same type and uses the same keywords as the ability.
-If the ability deals more than one damage type, you decide which of the ability's damage types the `(SURGE)` uses.
+Many effects that grant you one or more `⚡` specify that the `⚡` takes effect when you deal damage with an ability.
+If you have a `⚡` that works this way, you deal additional damage equal to your highest characteristic score for each `⚡` you have when you use this ability.
+Unless the effect states otherwise, the damage dealt by the `⚡` is the same type and uses the same keywords as the ability.
+If the ability deals more than one damage type, you decide which of the ability's damage types the `⚡` uses.

-Some abilities and effects use `(SURGE)` to represent all of the damage they deal (as opposed to using them for additional damage).
-In this case, you deal damage equal to your highest characteristic score for each `(SURGE)` you have.
+Some abilities and effects use `⚡` to represent all of the damage they deal (as opposed to using them for additional damage).
+In this case, you deal damage equal to your highest characteristic score for each `⚡` you have.
 Unless specified otherwise, this damage is untyped.

-If you are dealing damage with a `(SURGE)` granted to you by another creature's ability, the `(SURGE)` value equals your highest characteristic score because you are the one dealing damage.
+If you are dealing damage with a `⚡` granted to you by another creature's ability, the `⚡` value equals your highest characteristic score because you are the one dealing damage.
 It does not equal the other creature's highest characteristic score.

 #### USING SHIELDS

-Each `(SHIELD)` has a value equal to your highest characteristic score.
+Each `🛡` has a value equal to your highest characteristic score.

-Many abilities and effects grant you one or more `(SHIELD)` against a single, specific instance of damage, such as an attack, or in specific circumstances, such as while standing in a conduit's protective aura.
-In other cases, you may gain a `(SHIELD)` for a specific duration, such as until the end of your next turn, and these are counted against every instance of damage you take until the duration runs out.
+Many abilities and effects grant you one or more `🛡` against a single, specific instance of damage, such as an attack, or in specific circumstances, such as while standing in a conduit's protective aura.
+In other cases, you may gain a `🛡` for a specific duration, such as until the end of your next turn, and these are counted against every instance of damage you take until the duration runs out.

-When you take damage, you reduce the damage by an amount equal to your highest characteristic score for every `(SHIELD)` that applies to it.
+When you take damage, you reduce the damage by an amount equal to your highest characteristic score for every `🛡` that applies to it.

 #### UP TO THREE OF EACH

 Surges and shields can be stacked to boost their effectiveness.
-A single source of damage can have up to three surges (`(SURGE)(SURGE)(SURGE)`) and three shields (`(SHIELD)(SHIELD)(SHIELD)`) applied.
+A single source of damage can have up to three surges (`⚡⚡⚡`) and three shields (`🛡🛡🛡`) applied.
 A hero can only get so much power from their circumstances!
 This rule also prevents you from doing a lot of counting at the table.
 Once you get to three, you can stop.

 ### DAMAGE TYPES